DevBrent3274/employee-directory/README.md

-# Employee Directory Just show a change
+# Employee Directory

+# Note: work in progress.
+I have questions prompting, testing drawn up and a shell of an html to buld off of.
+I understand this is not enough and will have to continue to work on it and resubmit.
+Thank you.

 ## Description

 This application generates an employee directory using information provided by user through prompts in the terminal.

 ## Stack
-- Node.js & Inquirer - to generate prompts to user in terminal
+- Node.js & Inquirer - to generate prompts to user in terminal and relate files to one another
-- Jest - to run TDD
+- Jest - to run test driven development
 - HTML, JavaScript, CSS

 ## User Story